 |Handle material:||Sadan wood & copper at rivet|

-|Sheath material:||“Khahare Peepal”, a type of fig tree wood and refined water goat leather|
+|Sheath material:||Khahare Peepal (a type of fig tree) wood and refined goat leather|

 This is a 10.5 inch Afghani Gripper Khukuri.
 This is a full tang khukuri with the bottom extended developing capacity of breaking the defensive walls of the enemies easily.
 The blade is made razor sharp.

 Gurkhas especially carried service khukuri with them but at the time of war they carry a razor sharp khukuri too and that is "Afghani Khukuri".
 This khukuri played a significant role in creating history of Gurkhas.

 Two small knives namely Karda & Chakmak are also a part of this khukuri.
 Karda is a small sharp knife which can be used to cut small woods, dig holes, skinning out animals.
 Similarly, we have Chakmak that can be used for honing the blade and produce sparks .

 Karda and Chakmak produced by GGK are of highest quality as they too are made from leaf spring blade compared to others serving the very purpose.